Information on Mental Health for Early Years can be found here

 • Having refugee status.

 Mental health services for children and young people are under a lot of pressure.
-The number of referrals to specialist services is increasing, with rejected referrals also increasing.
-This means that children and young people are waiting longer for treatment and support for their mental health.
 However, there are some interim supports available within communities to support children, young people and their families.
 Go to ‘Useful Contacts’ to find out more.

 Mental Health and Education